The library has functions and variables designed to make it easy for

 you want your program to work with non-GNU libraries, you must save the

-, and then strip off the directory
+value of argv[0] in main, and then strip off the directory

 names yourself.
 We added these extensions to make it possible to write